ingen0s/wptrebrets/README.md

 - Integrated with multiple themes.
 - Added GeoLocation and Map functionality.
 - Removed Shortcode.
-- Property Custom Post Type generator and lisitng view with search.
+- Property Custom Post Type generator and listing view with search.

 Contact me if you need help / info: